Cluster categories for completed infinity-gons I: Categorifying triangulations: Abstract

 \section{Abstract}

-Paquette and Yıldırım recently introduced cluster-type categories for completed infinity-gons, which are discs with an infinite closed set of marked points on their boundary.
-They classify (weak) cluster-tilting subcategories, which turn out to be in bijection with very special triangulations of the disc.
+Paquette and Yıldırım recently introduced triangulated categories of arcs in completed infinity-gons, which are discs with an infinite closed set of marked points on their boundary.
+These categories have many features in common with the cluster categories associated to discs with different sets of marked points.
+In particular, they have (weak) cluster-tilting subcategories, which Paquette--Yıldırım show are in bijection with very special triangulations of the disc.
 This is in contrast to Igusa--Todorov's earlier work in the uncompleted case, in which every triangulation corresponds to a weak cluster-tilting subcategory.

 In this paper, we replace the triangulated structure of Paquette--Yıldırım's category by an extriangulated substructure and prove that, with this structure, the weak cluster-tilting subcategories are once again in bijection with triangulations.
-We further show that functorial finiteness of such a subcategory is equivalent to a very mild condition on the triangulation.
-This condition also appears in Çanakçı and Felikson's study of infinite rank cluster algebras from Teichmüller theory.
+We further show that functorial finiteness of a weak cluster-tilting subcategory is equivalent to a very mild condition on the triangulation, which also appears in Çanakçı and Felikson's study of infinite rank cluster algebras from Teichmüller theory.
 By comparison with the combinatorics of triangulations, we are also able to characterise when weak cluster-tilting subcategories can be mutated in this new extriangulated category.